Rahul Gandhi's chopper denied permission to land in Bengal

 The Congress is yet to react over the latest attempt by Mamata to block Rahul Gandhi entry in her state.

-The development comes a couple of days after Rahul Gandhi slammed Mamata Banerjee for saying that Congress was not fighting against the Bharatiya Janata Party in the Lok Sabha elections.
+The development comes a couple of days after Rahul Gandhi slammed Mamata Banerjee for saying that Congress was not fighting against the Bharatiya Janata Party (BJP) in the Lok Sabha elections.

 Speaking at a rally in Karandighi The tension between Mamata Banerjee and the Congress boiled over on Wednesday, with the West Bengal Chief Minister accusing the grand old party of taking the help of RSS, the BJP's ideological mentor, on two seats.
 Gandhi hit back with a reminder.